Analysis | Post-Trump, his party and his favorite network have to figure out their relationship with reality

 In the aftermath of his unsuccessful bid for a second consecutive term in office, Trump’s demanded that his base accept a different falsehood.
 He has claimed repeatedly, without evidence, that the election was tainted by rampant fraud and that he, not President-elect Joe Biden, was its victor.
 It’s clear that he understands this isn’t likely to lead to another term but it’s also apparent that, at some level, he actually believes it.

-When he began making this case after Election Day, he and his allies pressured Republicans who’d been iffy on Trumpism to come on board.
+When he began making this case after Election Day, he and his allies pressured Republicans who had been iffy on Trumpism to come on board.
 Trump demanded, in essence, that they accept his nonsense to maintain their support from his base.
 Some acceded.
 Others managed to simply sidestep things, to remain in the shadows.

 As it turns out, that was trickier for conservative media outlets themselves.
 Fox News in particular has been unable to figure out a middle ground between its long-term interest in being treated with any credibility and appeasing Trump's most energetic base.
 Its announcement on the night of the election that Trump had lost Arizona infuriated Trump and his supporters.
 Its eventual call that Biden had secured the presidency met with a similar response, including from some on-air personalities.
 Tucker Carlson's later reporting that Trump's legal team had failed to back up its more bizarre claims about electoral fraud prompted a new outcry.